nanit/kubernetes-graphite-cluster/README.md

 1. **statsd:8125** is the host for your metrics collection.
 It points the statsd proxies.
 2. **graphite:80** is the host for you metrics queries.
 It points to the graphite query node which queries all data nodes in the cluster.

+Generally, these are the resources you expect to see on a clean K8s installations:

+![K8s resources on a clean cluster]

 ## Verifying The Deployment:
 To verify everything works as expected: